 Instructions

-- Beat the egg white until stiff peaks form; set aide.
+- Beat the egg white until stiff peaks form; set aside.

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.